 Since being at the University, Natalie has led and contributed to a number of projects that have impacted on enhancing the experience of students and engaging with external partners and participants.
 These have included Peckham Space and working with Tate Britain, The British Library and the South London Gallery in supporting the development of their education programmes.
 She has led the initiative on developing a postgraduate community across UAL through a series of programmed events and activities.

-Natalie has curated across UAL exhibitions for Future Map and the London Design Festival and supported many of the UAL Widening Participation initiatives with schools in Southwark including Saturday Class, Summer School and the Big Draw.
+Natalie has curated across UAL exhibitions for Future Map and the London Design Festival and supported many of the UAL Outreach initiatives with schools in Southwark including Saturday Class, Summer School, and the Big Draw.